marykdb/maryk/documentation/datamodel.md

 # What is a DataModel?
 DataModels describe the structure of the data.
-They contain [PropertyDefinitions](properties/properties.md) whichdescribe what type of data the property contains, how it is validated and other properties that are relevant to the storage.
+They contain [Property definitions](properties/properties.md) which describe what type of data the property contains, how it is validated and other properties that are relevant to the storage.
 DataObjects are created from DataModels which can also validate or serialize them.